valerieniloinsigh31/footnote-app/README.md

 Max ten footnotes per page...check this.

+Click submit button, footnote submitted, message appears

+Alert messages for login and logout

 <b>Responsiveness testing:</b>

 Flexbox...overscroll...bootstrap

-CSS...media-queries
+CSS...
-justify-content center
+Justify-content center
+flex
+overflow:hidden

-vh and vw
+vh and vw used- sizes things relative to the viewport height(vh) and viewport width(vw)

-Please see below, a variety of responsiveness testing photos on different viewports, viewed online via Developer Tools
+Please see below, a variety of responsiveness testing photos on different viewports, viewed online via Developer Tools:
+Sample phots
+On..Iphone 12
+On..Nest
+On..Ipad
+On...Macbook Pro

 Was anything cut off...was everything visible

+Cards stack on top of one another in a responsive fashion instead of becoming stretched or crushed and the visibility is not affected by the size of the viewport

 Ability to scroll down

-Summary page...cards stacked...overflow/flexbox/media-queries

 <b>Compatibility testing</b>

-...Developer tools, screengrabs of different devices
+Tested on various browsers

+See below table with browser listed and detail on compatability

+Google
+Safari
+Firefox
+Internet Explorer

 <b>Bugs resolved and unresolved</b>